 Checking it before you house hunt and not right before apply for the mortgage will give you that extra time to discover any surprises in your credit report and get them fixed.

 If you have know earthly idea what your credit score is, but know you’ve been approved for credit cards or loans recently, then you should probably be in good shape.
 Just to be sure, check your score 2 months before you start house hunting.
 This will give you extra time to fix any errors on your credit report, as well as do a few last minute maneuvers to raise your score if it needs to be raised.
 Here are some quick ways to raise your credit score if you need to.
+You can also hire a credit repair company to help you raise your credit score.
+Here is a good list of the best credit repair companies.

 If you really have no idea what your credit score is and haven’t been approved for any credit lately, your score could be anywhere, especially if you’ve been late paying your credit card bill or have old utility accounts that have gone to collection without your knowledge.
 Give yourself at least 6 months to get your finances together before you start house hunting.
 If you check your credit and it’s good, then you have peace of mind.
 But if it’s not good, you have 6 months to fix the errors and raise your score through some quick maneuvering.